shyamblast/Koogu/HOWTO.md

 from koogu import recognize
 ```

-Once you are settled on a choice of detection threshold that yields a suitable
+Once you are settled on a choice of detection threshold that yields a desired
 precision-recall trade-off, you can apply the trained model on new recordings.
 Automatic recognition results are written out in
 [Raven Lite](https://ravensoundsoftware.com/software/raven-lite/) /